-- How geography and European mercantilism characterized Cuba's diverse ethnic composition. - How 19th century European imperialism exploited ethnic and economic divisions on the island. - In what ways the War of 1895 characterized the United States' role in Cuba. - How the Platt Amendment helped shape the emergence of the Cuban Republic. - The significance of Fulgencio Batista and his strategies during the 1930's and WWII. - The leaders and vision of the 1940's and 1950's Cuban resistance movement. - What was the "Bay of Pigs" incident and how did it impact U.S. and Cuban regimes? - How did Cuba make the transition to socialism under the leadership of Fidel Castro? - How the U.S. response to Cuba's revolution characterized U.S.-Cuba relations.
+- How geography and European mercantilism characterized Cuba's diverse ethnic composition. - How 19th century European imperialism exploited ethnic and economic divisions on the island. - In what ways the War of 1895 characterized the United States' role in Cuba. - How the Platt Amendment helped shape the emergence of the Cuban Republic. - The significance of Fulgencio Batista and his strategies during the 1930's and WWII. - The leaders and vision of the 1940's and 1950's Cuban resistance movement. - What was the "Bay of Pigs" incident and how it impacted U.S. and Cuban regimes. - How Cuba made the transition to socialism under the leadership of Fidel Castro. - How the U.S. response to Cuba's revolution characterized U.S.-Cuba relations. - What was the Cuban Missile Crisis and in what ways the "Mutually Assured Destruction" arms race theory brought the world the brink of nuclear disaster. - In what ways the collapse of the Soviet Union impacted Cuba.

-- What was the Cuban Missile Crisis and in what ways did the "Mutually Assured Destruction" arms race theory bring the world the brink of nuclear disaster. - In what ways the collapse of the Soviet Union impacted Cuba. - What was the "Elian Gonzalez" ordeal and how does it symbolize the Cuban diaspora? - Why have Cuban-Americans tended to support the U.S. embargo against Cuba? - In what ways has the Obama administration "People to People" travel license under the Treasury Department (OFAC) impacted Cuban-U.S. relations?
+- What was the "Elian Gonzalez" ordeal and how it symbolized the Cuban diaspora - In what ways the Obama administration "People to People" travel license under the Treasury Department (OFAC) has impacted Cuban-U.S. relations.